 “Fuckin’ right.
 Out.”

-A minute later the Gnat’s engine started.
-Percy could hear it without aid through the hull of the Prospect though it was a quarter mile in the distance.
+A minute later, the Gnat’s engine started.
+Percy could hear it without aid through the hull of the Prospect, though it was a quarter mile in the distance.

 Hemi returned and reported that he successfully got a stumbling and groggy Gregory headed down to the cargo hold to seek out the welding gear.
-Percy put Hemi on sonar with a mandate to give detailed reports on the Grackle’s location—as soon as the Gnat had moved far enough off to be able to hear anything.
+Percy put Hemi on sonar with a mandate to give detailed reports on the Grackle’s location—as soon as the Gnat had moved far enough off that they could hear anything.

-Percy spent the next few hours in the control room sitting in the dive planes control chair and smoking one cheroot lit off another as sea water once again seeped into the cargo hold, and the bow of her boat slipped slowly further down into the water.
+Percy spent the next few hours in the control room, sitting in the dive planes control chair and smoking one cheroot lit off another as sea water once again seeped into the cargo hold, and the bow of her boat slipped slowly farther down into the water.

-Hemi would call up a report from sonar every ten minutes or so.
+Hemi called up a report from sonar every ten minutes or so.
 The first hour passed quickly, with Hemi’s reports describing their pursuer’s continued plodding movements towards the Prospect’s location.
-But Shakes’ slow, noisy run off to the southeast eventually seemed to work, and the Grackle adjusted its course to follow.
+But Shakes’s slow, noisy run off to the southeast eventually seemed to work, and the Grackle adjusted its course to follow.
 The Grackle began moving steadily away from the Prospect.

-At least at first.
-But in another hour, Hemi’s reports made it clear that their pursuers were now familiar with the tactic of using the Gnat to draw them off.
-The Grackle gave up the chase to the southeast and started to move in large slowly-searching circles.
+At least, at first.
+But in another hour, Hemi’s reports made it clear that their pursuers were now familiar with their tactic of using the Gnat to draw them off.
+The Grackle gave up the chase to the southeast and started to move in large, slowly searching circles.
 They returned to using active sonar.
-The pings once again unnervingly echoing through the hull of the Prospect every ten minutes or so.
+The pings once again unnervingly echoed through the hull of the Prospect every ten minutes or so.

-By the third hour, the fear of being found started to convert into the somewhat safer feeling that came with the monotony.
+By the third hour, the fear of being found started to convert into the somewhat safer feeling that came with monotony.
 It was clear that the active sonar pinging was not helping the Grackle sort through the mass of contacts that echoed back to find the Prospect.
 The Grackle gave no sign that it would leave off its diligent search, but Percy began to feel more and more confident that unless they were spotted visually, the Prospect could continue to play the part of the proverbial needle while the Grackle dug through the haystack.

-After hours alone in the empty cargo hold standing in reeking bilge water, Gregory finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the most substantial part of the leaking.
+After hours alone in the empty cargo hold, standing in reeking bilge water, Gregory finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the most substantial part of the leaking.
 She reached over and patted his head, and then wiped her palm on her pants.
 By now the bow of the Prospect leaned down about five degrees.
 She opened a couple of valves on the trim tank control panel and let water flow into the rear trim tanks.
 The stern sank slowly down until the boat was level.
 This left the Prospect at a depth where the deck was under water, but most of the sail was still dry.
 Percy figured floating the boat slightly deeper could only enhance the perception that it was nothing but another derelict.